mchadly/test-flutter/README.md

 ## Rules to follow
 - Code in Swift
+- Make a Swift Package that encapsulates all data management
 - You must commit regularly so we can follow your progress with an initial empty commit when you start the test
+- if you can't finish this test, make sure you provide a minimal viable product and add comments about the next steps

 ## Deliverables